pingforhelp/BCA/docs/computer-sci/Out.md

 Computer Organization refers to the operational structure of a Computer system.
 It explains how hardware components work, how they communicate with each other, and how a Computer execute instructions internally.

 C.O includes functional units of Computer:
-- Input unit, Output unit, CPU.
-- Memory, Storage devices.
+- Input unit, Output unit, CPU, Memory, Storage devices.

 Number System:
 - Binary (2)